November 16th History, Trivia and Fun Facts

 The Diary of Merer is the oldest papyri ever discovered.
 It details the daily life of workers who built the Great Pyramid of Giza.

-Salmon have small particles of iron in their brain, which act like the magnetic needle in a compass to help them navigate to the place where they were spawned.
+Salmon have small particles of iron in their brain, which act as the magnetic needle in a compass to help them navigate to the place where they were spawned.
 The process is called magnetoception.

 “You are the weakest link. goodbye.” #TVCatchphrase

-A Movie Called Zyzzyx Road starring Katherine Heigle made a total of $30.00 on it's grand opening weekend, $10.00 of which was refunded.
-Making it the lowest grossing movie of all time.
+A Movie Called Zyzzyx Road starring Katherine Heigle made a total of $30.00 on its grand opening weekend, $10.00 of which was refunded.
+Making it the lowest-grossing movie of all time.